sbgn/sbgn/_includes/index.md

 ## Upcoming events

-[HARMONY 2019](http://co.mbine.org/events/HARMONY_2019) will take place in Pasadena, CA 91125, USA, 25-29 March 2019 at the Annenberg Center for Information Science and Technology of Caltech's Department of Computing and Mathematical Sciences.
+[HARMONY 2019](http://co.mbine.org/events/HARMONY_2019) will take place 25-29 March 2019 in Pasadena, CA 91125, USA, at the Annenberg Center for Information Science and Technology of Caltech's Department of Computing and Mathematical Sciences.

-[COMBINE 2019](http://co.mbine.org/events/COMBINE_2019) will take place in Heidelberg, Germany, 15 - 19 July 2019, hosted by the Heidelberg Institute for Theoretical Studies.
+[COMBINE 2019](http://co.mbine.org/events/COMBINE_2019) will take place 15-19 July 2019 in Heidelberg, Germany, hosted by the Heidelberg Institute for Theoretical Studies.

 ## Published map highlight